Willie Miller (basketball): Alaska Aces (2006–2010)

-Willie once again played an all-around performance in the 2005–06 season.
-However, his stellar play could not lead the Phone Pals back to the finals of the Fiesta Conference.
-At the middle of the 2006 Philippine Cup, Miller was traded to the Alaska Aces as part of a big trade with the Phone Pals.
+Willie once again played in the 2005–06 season.
+At the middle of the 2006 Philippine Cup, Miller was traded to the Alaska Aces as part of a trade with the Phone Pals.

 This time, Miller's backcourt partner would be Mike Cortez and with them, Jeffrey Cariaso, Sonny Thoss, and Reynel Hugnatan, the Aces took third-place honors during the conference after falling a game short against Purefoods for a finals berth.

-In the 2006-07 Philippine Cup, Miller led Alaska in numerous categories for the injury-riddled Aces.
+In the 2006-07 Philippine Cup, Miller led Alaska in numerous categories for the Aces.

 In the 2007 Fiesta Conference, he led the Alaska Aces with the help of 2007 PBA Fiesta Conference Best Import Rossell Ellis to the championships once again after 5 years.
-Winning the championship against Talk 'N Text in seven games despite being down 3–2 in the series making it the club's 12th title.
-He also bagged the PBA Most Valuable Player once again in that season, as well as the PBA Finals MVP.
+The Alaska Aces won the championship against Talk 'N Text in seven games, despite being down 3–2 in the series, making it the club's 12th title.
+He also received the PBA Most Valuable Player once again in that season, as well as the PBA Finals MVP.

-In the 08-09 PBA Philippine Cup All-Filipino Conference, Miller won his second best player of the conference award, leading his team to the best record in the eliminations and eventually to the championship round.
-There, Miller performed superbly, averaging 15.7 points, 4.6 rebounds, and 6.5 assists and making some clutch plays.
-In Game 2, with Alaska down 84–89 with less than 7 minutes to play, he sparked a fiery rally, scoring six points in a decisive 16–0 run that eventually won them the game.
-Miller also played the hero in Game 5, where he scored 15 points, including an emphatic (and somewhat ill-advised) game-clinching three-pointer with 8.7 seconds remaining.
-However, the Aces lost to the Talk 'N Text Tropang Texters in game seven, with Miller missing two free throws in the final 16 seconds that could have tied the game.
+In the 08-09 PBA Philippine Cup All-Filipino Conference, Miller won his second best player of the conference award, with his team achieving the best record in the eliminations, and eventually moving on to the championship round.
+There, Miller averaged 15.7 points, 4.6 rebounds, and 6.5 assists.
+In Game 2, with Alaska down 84–89 with less than 7 minutes to play, he scored six points in a 16–0 run that eventually won them the game.
+Miller scored 15 points in Game 5, including a three-pointer with 8.7 seconds remaining.
+The Aces lost to the Talk 'N Text Tropang Texters in game seven, with Miller missing two free throws in the final 16 seconds.